django-cms/django-cms/docs/getting_started/resources/plugin_reference.rst

 .. warning::
-    In version 3 of the CMS we removed all the plugins from the into seperate repositories to continue their development there. you are upgrading from a previous version.
+    In version 3 of the CMS we removed all the plugins from the into separate repositories to continue their development there. you are upgrading from a previous version.
 Please refer to :ref:`Upgrading from previous versions <upgrade-to-3.0>`